0xlucyy/hawk/TICKETS.md

   - ensure that non-ascii is being read correctly
 - backend : batch graphql calls
   - max total without subgraph fail is ~300
+  - only makes sense to batch calls in `ens_claw` and not in `ens_claw_update_domains`. in  `ens_claw_update_domains` domains are grabed from db, then code goes through each domain 1 by 1, updates the data, and saves the updated domain.
+There is no persistance of each domain.
+In `ens_claw` we have all domain data and know which domains failed `ownerOf`. we can batch the calls of only the domains that failed.